Nigel Porter

 Nigel Carl Porter is a Liberal Democrat politician in the City of Leicester.
-He currently serves as the Leader of the Opposition on the Leicester City Council, and has been a ward councillor for Aylestone since 2004.
+He served as the Leader of the Opposition on the Leicester City Council from 2019 to 2023, and has been a ward councillor for Aylestone since 2004.

 Political career

 Nigel Porter was first elected as a ward councillor for Aylestone in a 2004 by-election, retaining the seat for the Conservative Party following a vacancy caused by the departure of Jean Middleton.
 He held his seat at the 2007 local elections, finishing second in a two-person ward.

 In January 2011, Porter was de-selected as the Conservative Party, pending an investigation into a breach of data protection laws.
 After a seven-month investigation, he was absolved of all charges.
 In March, Porter joined the Liberal Democrat group on the city council and was announced as the party's candidate in Aylestone Ward for the upcoming elections.
 He was the sole Liberal Democrat candidate returned at the 2011 City Council Elections, coming first in Aylestone Ward with 32.2% of the vote.
 Following the election, Porter attempted to create an opposition group coalition with the only remaining Conservative Councillor.

 Porter received national attention after he was forced to apologise in 2017 after making an innuendo about the name of Labour Councillor, John Thomas during a city council debate.
 Porter called the investigation 'politically motivated' and 'something out of Stalin's Russia' after the Labour-ran Council attempted to have him removed from future Council meetings.
 Porter has repeatedly accused Labour councillors of bullying, including making jibes about his mental health, threats to 'break his knuckles' and being told that 'There's a lot of us and only one of you.
 You want to be careful'.

 Porter was re-elected in the 2015 City Council election, with a majority of eighty-two votes over the third-placed Conservative candidate.